SixArm/mast-cell-help/topics/mcas-how-to-regain-control/index.md

 * Experienced mold toxicity, Lyme disease or other chronic infections

-* Have Ehlers Danlos syndrome, Postural Orthostatic Tachycardia Syndrome or other connective tissue, cardiac or autonomic nervous system issues.
+* Have Ehlers-Danlos syndrome, Postural Orthostatic Tachycardia Syndrome or other connective tissue, cardiac or autonomic nervous system issues.

 * Have neurological conditions, or psychological issues